Swan & Edgar

 The premises were rebuilt and integrated in 1910–20 to a design by Sir Reginald Blomfield with the interior designed by Murray Adams-Acton.
 It became a popular place of assignation for Londoners for many generations: under the clock outside the department store, or sometimes the restaurant on the first floor, were often cited as meeting places.
 The store sold very high quality goods including the popular Merrythought teddy bear.
 The shop-front was one of the West End businesses targeted by the Suffragettes in their window-breaking spree on 21 November 1911.
 The store was hit in the last Zeppelin raid on London on 19 October 1917 and again rebuilt and remodelled in 1919, by Louis David Blanc and John James Joass.

 In 1920, during a period of difficult trading for the industry, Swan and Edgar (Limited) was acquired by Harrods' Stores Limited for a reported sum of £600,000.

-In 1927, the business was taken over by the Drapery Trust, which became part of Debenham Group in the 1970s.
-It was Debenhams that closed it in 1982 because of the high cost of modernisation.
+The business was sold to Charterhouse Trust in 1927 for £1 million, but two weeks later the business was taken over by the Drapery Trust for £1,250,000.
+The Drapery Trust became part of Debenhams later in the same year.
+It was Debenhams that closed the store in 1982 because of the high cost of modernisation.
 The building lay empty for a few years until it became the flagship UK store for Tower Records.
 In 2003, it was bought by Richard Branson of the Virgin Group and became a Virgin Megastore.
 The Virgin name disappeared in 2007 and was replaced by Zavvi but Zavvi went into receivership in 2009.
 The Sting, a fashion department store with branches in the Netherlands, Germany and Belgium, opened in the building in July 2010.